wchenyi/wall/Eng.md

 2⃣️The content of the explanatory document on this site comes from some of my own thoughts and the video content of YouTube bloggers Dianwan Technology AK and Bad Lin, and I have organized it myself.
 If there is any infringement, please contact me to delete it.
 I sincerely apologize for the inconvenience caused to you guys!<br>
 3⃣️This site was originally only for your own needs.
 After collecting the official website addresses of various tools on the Internet, it was sorted out in a more comfortable form.
 After there is more content later, it will be organized into a dedicated site, and the interface and content layout will be continuously optimized for a better look and feel.
 The site provides services including but not limited to:<br>

-- *Android | Tools download channels for Hongmeng, Windows, Mac, IOS, iPad OS, LInux* and other platforms.
+- Tools download channels for Hongmeng, Android, Windows, Mac, IOS, iPad OS, LInux* and other platforms.
 - Description of some software sources (without specific usage methods)
 - Explanation of the concept and principle of scientific online
 - Conversion tools, streaming ride-sharing platforms, Google tools